 What to Wear in Scotland in Spring: Outfits

-For your overnight flight to and from, I recommend leggings and a loose, long shirt with a cute scarf ready in your carry on for when you arrive.
+For your overnight flight to and from, I recommend leggings and a loose, long shirt or a jumpsuit like the one here with a cute scarf ready in your carry-on for when you arrive.
 This allows for maximum comfort during that long flight and an easy transition through TSA security.

 That’s it!
 Pack lightly but smartly and you’ll be ready for anything, plus you’ll have room for those cashmere scarves and your new kilt!

-Check out my Pinterest board for more ideas on what to wear in Scotland in the Spring, and to learn more about my trip, read my EF Tour Review of Edinburgh and London blog post!
+Check out my Amazon Store for more ideas on what to wear in Scotland in the Spring, and to learn more about my trip, read my EF Tour Review of Edinburgh and London blog post!